 5. Non-administrative, driver’s license suspensions when driver’s license is not reinstated within 3 years

 8. Drivers who may have not had driven in a significant time period

 10. Any one or combination of the above or other risk related characteristics

 High risk insurance in Ontario is still governed by the same auto policy that people insured through standard Insurance companies are.

-The Ontario Automobile Policy (OAP 1) is the car insurance contract that has been set as the standard and approved auto insurance policy by the Financial Services Regulatory of Ontario, formerly, the Financial Services Commission of Ontario.
+The Ontario Automobile Policy (OAP 1) is the car insurance contract that has been set as the standard and approved auto insurance policy by the Financial Services Regulatory of Ontario, formerly, the Financial Services Commission of Ontario (FSCO).

 High Risk Insurance vs. Standard Car Insurance

 2. Payment Options Reduced: insurance premium methods are limited since many drivers are in “high-risk” because of this reason.
 Be careful folks about this one: don’t assume that “just because you paid it” it should be “fine” One or more not-sufficient-funds, or NSF, within a policy term, might get you cancelled and launched into the High Risk bracket.

 3. Insurance Coverage Limited: liability limits are usually limited to 1 million; higher deductibles; exclusions and specific conditions, that can affect the Policyholder, listed drivers and anyone else living in the household with a valid Ontario driver’s license.

 How to Get High Risk Insurance?

 High Risk Insurance Brokers

 There’s no distinction between an Insurance Broker that sells and services standard market auto insurance compared to a Broker or Agent that deals with High Risk auto.

 Experience, knowledge and the number of Insurance companies the Agency or Brokerage represent (meaning more options for YOU) are the main differentiating factors between a “normal” car insurance Broker, and a High risk insurance Broker.
 These should also be the factors for YOU when making a purchasing decision.